NottingHack/members-guide/donations.rst

 We are interested in donations of good-quality components, tools and test equipment.
 The best way to see if the Hackspace would like a donation of equipment is to make a list, and take photographs, then email these to the Google Group, or post on Discord if you are already a member.

-Please do NOT bring donations to the space without asking on the Google Group first.
+Please do NOT bring donations to the space without asking on the Google Group or Discord first.
 There should be no assumption that donations will be accepted.
 If the donation is not accepted, please respect the decision.